What's New in Sync Framework 2.1

 Bulk Application of Changes

-Sync Framework 2.1 takes advantage of the table-valued parameter feature of SQL Server 2008 and SQL Azure to apply multiple inserts, updates, and deletes by using a single stored procedure call, instead of requiring a stored procedure call to apply each change.
+Sync Framework 2.1 takes advantage of the table-valued parameter feature of SQL Server 2008 and to apply multiple inserts, updates, and deletes by using a single stored procedure call, instead of requiring a stored procedure call to apply each change.
 This greatly increases performance of these operations and reduces the number of round trips between client and server during change application.
-Bulk procedures are created by default when a SQL Server 2008 or SQL Azure database is provisioned.
+Bulk procedures are created by default when a SQL Server 2008 or database is provisioned.
 For more information, see How to: Provision and Deprovision Synchronization Scopes and Templates (SQL Server) or Tuning and Monitoring Performance.

 Sync Framework 2.1 enables you to create parameter-based filters that control what data is synchronized.
 Parameter-based filters are particularly useful when users want to filter data based on a field that can have many different values, such as user ID or region, or a combination of two or more fields.
 Parameter-based filters are created in two steps.
 First, filter and scope templates are defined.
 Then, a filtered scope is created that has specific values for the filter parameters.
 This two-step process has the following advantages: